Fast Task Planning with Neuro-Symbolic Relaxation: Methodology

-\myparagraph{Inference Step 2 (Rough-plan Enhancement)}\; Step 1 may exclude critical entities, rendering the simplified task unsolvable.
-To recover important entities efficiently, we solve a \emph{rule‑relaxed} version of the original task.
-Because the relaxed task is much simpler, a \emph{rough plan} \(\pi_r\) can be obtained significantly faster than the original problem.
-The key insight behind this step is leveraging domain-specific relaxation rules to quickly identify entities likely essential for solving the original problem from a symbolic perspective.
-We collect the set of entities involved in \(\pi_r\) (\(\mathcal O_r=\{o\mid o\text{ appears in }\pi_r\}\)) and merge it with \(\mathcal O_1\) to obtain \(\mathcal O_2=\mathcal O_1\cup\mathcal O_r\).
-In the \emph{MazeNamo} domain, \emph{Relaxation Rule} is to \emph{remove all light boxes}, which can be described in natural language as: \textit{If an object \texttt{o} is a light box located at position \texttt{p} in the initial state, then eliminate \texttt{o} entirely from the domain description and mark \texttt{p} as empty.} This can be expressed in the form of a first-order logic rule:
+\myparagraph{Planning Step 2 (Rough-plan Enhancement)}\; Step 1 may exclude critical objects, rendering the simplified task unsolvable.
+To recover important objects efficiently, we solve a \emph{rule‑relaxed} version of the original task.
+The design of the relaxation rules follows a simple guideline: \textbf{\emph{making the problem substantially easier while still preserving a rough structural resemblance to the original task.}} Because the relaxed task is much simpler, a \emph{rough plan} \(\mu_r\) can be obtained significantly faster than the original problem.
+The key insight behind this step is leveraging domain-specific relaxation rules to quickly identify objects likely essential for solving the original problem from a symbolic perspective.
+We collect the set of objects involved in \(\mu_r\) (\(\mathcal O_r=\{o\mid o\text{ appears in }\mu_r\}\)) and merge it with \(\mathcal O_1\) to obtain \(\mathcal O_2=\mathcal O_1\cup\mathcal O_r\).
+In the \emph{MazeNamo} domain, \emph{Relaxation Rule} is to \emph{remove all light boxes}.
+This can be expressed as a first-order logic rule:

 For example, in \fref{fig:example_pipeline}, after two iterations in Step 1, the simplified task remains unsolvable when the time budget of Step 1 expires.
-In the rule-relaxed task, the solution involves position \texttt{p20}, a critical entity ignored in the importance set, whose absence contributed to the simplified task's unsolvability.
+In the rule-relaxed task, the solution involves position \texttt{p20}, a critical object ignored in the importance set, whose absence contributed to the simplified task's unsolvability.
 Position \texttt{p20} is therefore added to the last importance set to form the relaxed importance set.